burner972021/burner972021/README.md

 ## QUESTION: What's bigger than a tuna?

 JC2 student from HCI.
-Interested in Mathematics, Science Research, and Cybersecurity.
-I am currently working as a project intern @ A*STAR IMRE :) My project details can be found in my blog (when it is done...)
+Interested in Quantum Computing, Science Research, and Cybersecurity.
+Prev. working as a project intern @ A*STAR IMRE :)

 [Resume](CaoXizhen_Resume.pdf) | [Linkedin](https://linkedin.com/in/caoxizhen/)